 Constituency is another word for electoral division.
 Constituency associations are local branches of registered parties.
 They are recognized as a registered party's official association in a specific electoral division or organized at the community level to become a registered party's official association in an electoral division.

-Currently, the Manitoba Liberal Party, New Democratic Party of Manitoba, and the Progressive Conservative Party of Manitoba have constituency associations in Manitoba.
+Currently, the Green Party of Manitoba, Manitoba Liberal Party, New Democratic Party of Manitoba, and the Progressive Conservative Party of Manitoba have constituency associations in Manitoba.

 Constituency associations support registered parties and candidates at the community or grassroots level.